Guide for PicManager: Image Uploader

 Select files or drag-and-drop them.

-You upload images not one by one but in the ZIP or RAR file from your computer.
-The name of the compressed file doesn't matter; only the image names inside are considered.
+You can also upload media in the ZIP or RAR file from your computer.
+The name of the compressed file or folder doesn't matter; only the image/video names inside are considered.

 Note:

-We support the following file formats: .png, .jpg, .jpeg, .gif, .webp, with a limit of 1000 images per upload.
+We support the following file formats: .png, .jpg, .jpeg, .gif, .webp, .mp4, .mov with a limit of 5000 images per upload.
 The maximum file size allowed is 1 GB.
+The maximum video length is 10 minutes.
 It's recommended to avoid simultaneous downloads as it can affect download speed.
+Also consider that Shopify limits the number of hosted videos based on your Shopify plan:

 Note:

-We support the following file formats: .png, .jpg, .jpeg, .gif, .webp, with a limit of 1000 images per upload.
+We support the following file formats: .png, .jpg, .jpeg, .gif, .webp, .mp4, .mov with a limit of 5000 images per upload.
 The maximum file size allowed is 1 GB.
+The maximum video length is 10 minutes.
 It's recommended to avoid simultaneous downloads as it can affect download speed.
+Also consider that Shopify limits the number of hosted videos based on your Shopify plan:

 Note:

-We support the following file formats: .png, .jpg, .jpeg, .gif, .webp, with a limit of 1000 images per upload.
+We support the following file formats: .png, .jpg, .jpeg, .gif, .webp, .mp4, .mov with a limit of 5000 images per upload.
 The maximum file size allowed is 1 GB.
+The maximum video length is 10 minutes.
 It's recommended to avoid simultaneous downloads as it can affect download speed.
+Also consider that Shopify limits the number of hosted videos based on your Shopify plan:

 When Upload via CSV option selected, a pop-up window will appear for file selection.
 Click Browse and choose your CSV file.
 After selecting the file, proceed to the matching page as usual.